Help Center

 Koi Diagnosis and Treatment Guide

-Your Koi rely on you to provide a healthy environment in their pond and to ensure that their lives are stress free. many diseases and even parasites in koi usually result from the following issues:
+Your Koi rely on you to provide a healthy environment in their pond and to ensure that their lives are stress free.
+Many diseases and even parasites in koi usually result from the following issues:

 • High ammonia levels In the water